bandi13/BUSE/README.md

 ## Running the Example Code

-BUSE comes with an example driver in `busexmp.c` that implements a 128 MB memory disk.
+BUSE comes with an example driver in `buseRAMDevice.c` that implements a 128 MB memory disk.
 To try out the example code, run `make` and then execute the following as root:

     modprobe nbd
-    ./busexmp /dev/nbd0
+    ./bin/buseMainTest RAM /dev/nbd0

 You should then have an in-memory disk running, represented by the device file `/dev/nbd0`.
 You can create a file system on the virtual disk, mount it, and